Zagrios/bs-manager/README.md

   <h1><b>Customization</b></h1>
 </div>
 <div>
-  <p>BSManager offers various options to customize both the tool itself and your Beat Saber instances, allowing you to create a user experience that is uniquely yours.</p>
+  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> offers various options to customize both the tool itself and your <a href="https://beatsaber.com/">Beat Saber</a> instances, allowing you to create a user experience that is uniquely yours.</p>
 </div>

 <!--